SneaksAndData/adapta/proteus/logs/README.md

 ```

 Note: StreamHandler from logging package should not be used together with stdout redirection, it could lead
 to duplicated messages in datadog.
+If you want to print log messages to stdout, you should use SafeStreamHandler.

 Remember to set `PROTEUS__DD_API_KEY`, `PROTEUS__DD_APP_KEY` and `PROTEUS__DD_SITE` environment variables before creating an instance
 of `DataDogApiHandler()`.